mjlambiase/Fall21Python2_Maya/Final_project/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 # Conclusion

-Differences in Covid deaths between states did not show distinguishable differences between states that had more strict Covid lockdowns/restrictions and the ones that did not.
-Conversely, states with more strict Covid restrictions are doing worse economically.
+States with stricter Covid lockdowns/restrictions did not show noticable differences in regards to Covid deaths compared to states with less restrictions.
+Conversely, states with stricter Covid lockdowns/restrictions are consistently doing worse across economic measures.